AgriFI Kenya Challenge Fund (AKCF)

 - Environmental impact: Including climate-smart approaches, both at farm and SME level.

 Applicants must be duly incorporated in Kenya as a for-profit entity (a company or a cooperative) and must have at least three years of uninterrupted operations.
-Applicants must also have a yearly turnover in the range of EUR 200,000 to EUR 50,000,000.
+Applicants for the first window must have a yearly turnover in the range of EUR 200,000 to EUR 50,000,000.
+Applicants for the second window must have a yearly turnover for the last three years in the range of EUR 100,000 to EUR 200,000.
 For additional eligibility criteria, please contact Advance Consulting.

 Selection follows a two-stage procedure: